Hugh-Adams/Example_Scripts/CVP_API/README.md

 **Reconcile Configlet Name change**

 The script allows the user to change the name of the reconcile Configlets after they have been provisioned without resetting the reconcile flag in the Configlet metadata.

+**DataConfigletBuilder**

+This script creates a CVP Configlet and stores JSON (Java Script Object Notation) formatted data in it.
+The data is generated from the contents of the Excel Spreadsheet Demo_Data.